 At the end of course students able to know about

-- 1. Environmentally sound solutions to geotechnical problems - 2.
-Environmental engineering problems unique to several soil and subsurface conditions. - 3.
-Soil water environment interaction relating to geotechnical problems. - 4.
-Effect of pollution on soil water behavior- Sources, production and classification of wastes. - 5.
+- 1. Soil water environment interaction relating to geotechnical problems. - 2.
+Effect of pollution on soil water behaviour-Sources, production and classification of wastes. - 3.
 Ground modification techniques and Remediation technology